-In this post, I’ll cover to fundamentals of what drop shipping is, the advantages as well as the disadvantages, who it’s for, the margins, and risks associated with the business model.
+In this post we’ll cover the fundamentals of what drop shipping is, the advantages and disadvantages, who it’s for, the profit margins and the risks associated with the business model.

 What Is Drop Shipping?

-Drop shipping is both a sourcing a fulfillment business model where the retailer (you) never actually owns the inventory you are selling.
-Instead, you are acting as a middle man that is selling the goods on your own website and when you receive an order, you pass that order onto the drop shipping company for them to pick, pack and fulfill.
+Drop shipping is both a sourcing a fulfillment business model where the retailer (you) never actually own the inventory you’re selling.
+Instead, you’re acting as a middle man that sells the goods on your own website and when you receive an order, you pass that order onto the drop shipping company for them to pick, pack and fulfill.
 Your profit is the difference between what you charge your customers on your website and what the drop shipping company charges you.

 How Does Drop Shipping Work?

-Drop shipping is fairly straightforward but I’ve made the image below to illustrate the overview of a drop shipping transactions.
+Drop shipping is fairly straightforward but we’ve created the image below to give an overview of what a drop shipping transaction looks like.

 A visitor arrives at your online store (YourStore.com) and makes a purchase.

-Your drop shipper packages up the order and send it to your customer on your behalf.
+Your drop shipper packages the order and sends it to your customer on your behalf.

 Video Overview of Drop Shipping